 L'Dor V'Dor: Movie magic from generation to generation

 I've always loved movies and television.
 My dad enjoyed films in a very intellectual way, although I clearly remember his hysterical laughter - along with the rest of America - while watching each and every episode of the "Carol Burnett Show."
-I was too young to understand what he was laughing at, I longed to know what it felt like to enjoy something as much as he did in those 30 minutes.
+Although I was too young to understand the humor, I longed to know what it felt like to enjoy something as much as he did in those 30 minutes.
 The earlier generation loved their movies, too, especially my grandparents.
-Whereas Grandpa Dave was a fan of Westerns (not quite my speed) there wasn't a movie Grandma Bert didn't adore just for being a motion picture.
+Whereas Grandpa Dave was a fan of Westerns (not quite my speed) Grandma Bert appreciated them all by default.
 And at 85 years old, she continued to defend BLAZING SADDLES as the best movie of all time...Yes, really.